 What you SHOULD do

-• Rest from activities that aggravates your pain
+• Make a list of activities that flare up your pain

 • Walking up a ramp or uphill